At their core, LLM evals are composed of three pieces:

 couple runs, you’ll likely find revisions you can make to your grading

-that align model responses with your
+guidance in target that align model responses with your

 intent.

-Under the hood, when you call task$eval()
+Under the hood, when you call task$eval(), results are

-file that the Inspect log viewer can
+written to a .json file that the Inspect log viewer can

 read.
 The Task object automatically launches the viewer when you call

-in an interactive session.
+task$eval() in an interactive session.
 You can also view

-results any time with are_task$view()
+results any time with are_task$view().
+You can explore this

 eval above (on the package’s pkgdown site).